jonaylor89/John_Naylor_CMSC312_2019/README.md

         - Sched
         - Memory
         - CPU
+- Add shell prompt to config file

 ### Known Bugs
 - Race condition between the scheduler and the tui
     - TUI tries to display processes that have already have been deleted (Big bad)
-    - *FIX* Be a good person and add locks
+    - *FIX* I should be a good person and add locks
 - Race condition between scheduling algorithm and recvProc worker
     - Patched by going through the processes backwards but should be properly fixed
     - *FIX* Add locks to the processes